tonioloewald/bindinator.js/README.md

 > as is the one below.
 So the two share data automatically.
 This is *not* an accident.
 > If you want a component to have its own unique data, you can bind to `_component_`.

-### Composing Components
+### Composing Components [data-children]

 You can create _composable_ components by using `data-children` inside a component.
-The element inside a component with the `data-children` attribute (if any) will receive the children of the element bound to the component.
+Within a component, the element with the `data-children` attribute (if any) will receive the children of the element bound to the component.

 E.g. in the snippet below: